 - $20,000 property damage liability per accident

-It may also be worth noting that Virginia’s state minimum insurance requirements are scheduled to increase on January 1, 2025.
+Drivers should also be aware that the state’s minimum insurance requirements are scheduled to increase on January 1, 2025, according to a law passed in 2021.
 For policies that renew on or after this date, the new Virginia insurance requirements will be:

 - $50,000 bodily injury liability per person